sudeshjethoe/dynamicautomation/_pages/privacy.md

 # Privacy Statement {{ site.title }}

+{{ site.title }} is the party responsible for all data processing.
+In this privacy statement we will explain which personal data we collect and for which purposes.

 During the processing we conform to the requirements of the applicable data protection legislation.
 This means we:

 > Clearly specify our purposes before we process personal data, by using this Privacy Statement.

 > Limit our collection of personal data to only the personal data needed for legitimate purposes.